 Our guide to the best places to visit in the Cotswolds feature some of the prettiest towns and villages in the area that are special for their iconic thatched roof cottages, honey colored stoned houses and picture postcard properties.
 The Cotswolds is a designated Area of Oustanding Natural Beauty set within the glorious English countryside, and is easily identifiable for its iconic rolling hills that elegantly pass between six counties.
 The area is home to many bustling market towns which offer a taste of quality local produce as well as some of the more quieter and off-the-beaten-track villages.
-Below are five of Tourist England’s best places to visit in The Cotswolds.
-Many visitors choose to take a tour to the region, click here for more information.

-For those looking for an authentic Cotswolds experience, head to the market town of Cirencester, know by locals as the capital of the Cotswolds and included in our list as one of the best places to visit in the Cotswolds.
+For those looking for an authentic Cotswolds experience, head to the market town of Cirencester, known by locals as the capital of the Cotswolds and included in our list as one of the best places to visit in the area.
 Be sure to catch the bustling markets that take place each week, the street market (Monday and Fridays), the Cattle Market (Tuesdays) and the Antiques Market (Fridays).
 The town also has a great selection of boutique shops, restaurants and cafes.
-Cirencester is one of the best places to visit in the Cotswolds, with a rich historical past, at one point being the second largest town in Britain during the Roman era.
+Cirencester is one of the most interesting places to visit in the Cotswolds, with a rich historical past, at one point being the second largest town in Britain during the Roman era.
 Visitors can appreciate remnants of its historic tradition including its impressive Roman amphitheater which offers free entrance to visitors.
 A trip to the Corinium Museum provides a wealth of history about the area, as well as a rare collection of Roman mosaics.
 Also of interest are the beautifully landscaped gardens at Cirencester Park, home to the Earl of Bathurst.
 Cirencester is also included in our 2 day tour of the Cotswolds, Bath & Oxford.

 Anne Hathaway’s Cottage, Stratford-upon-Avon